 While consolidating in an IRA sometimes makes sense, there are three reasons to keep your retirement money where it is or move it to your new employer’s plan.
 First, it could mean a smaller tax bill if you have an IRA with nondeductible contributions that you plan to convert to a Roth IRA.
 Second, you might keep money in a 401(k) or similar employer plan—and out of an IRA—if you’re worried about lawsuits, a topic we discuss elsewhere.
 While both IRAs and 401(k) plans enjoy some creditor protection, the protection is greater for 401(k) and similar plans.

 Third, some employer plans are particularly well-designed—and you could find it tough to do better with an IRA.
 A good plan may include a small but diverse list of institutional funds with rock-bottom annual expenses, making it relatively easy for employees to build sensible portfolios.
-For instance, Vanguard Emerging Markets Stock Index Fund charges 0.32% a year if you invest $3,000, but the biggest retirement plans can get access to a share class that costs just 0.09%.
 In addition, an employer’s plan may include a stable-value fund that offers a combination of fixed share price and moderate yield that’s hard to find outside a 401(k).

 Previous: Matching Contributions